 I recommend breath work and core work in various positions to get your pelvic floor and deep abs engaged to help maintain stability while running.
 Strength training is an excellent complement to running but you need to ensure that you are breathing in a way that will limit an excess of pressure on your abdominal wall and pelvic floor, limiting the risk of diastasis recti or pelvic organ prolapse.

 Take a squat, for example.
 We typically breath-hold on the way down into the squat and then use an explosive exhale on the way back up to standing.
 While this breathing technique might seem beneficial, it can actually be detrimental to an expecting mom.
 This breath hold significantly increases intra-abdominal pressure.
-To ensure proper pressure management and activation of the pelvic floor with lifting, we want to always exhale with exertion so engage pelvic floor and deep abdominals before you squat and exhale on the way down and up.
+To ensure proper pressure management and activation of the pelvic floor with lifting, we want to always exhale with exertion.
+So engage your pelvic floor and deep abdominals before you squat and exhale on the way down and up.
 This goes for lifting kiddos, groceries, pushing furniture or lifting weights at the gym.
 This will not only decrease the pressure in our abdomen, but it will also cue our pelvic floor and transversus abdominis (deep core) to activate.
 This will help stabilize our trunk and pelvis, and limit any unwanted strain on our pelvic floor or abdomen.
 Ultimately, it will reduce the risk of pelvic organ prolapse and/or diastasis recti.

-When to slow down
+When to Slow Down

 You want to be able to “hold a conversation” or talk when exercising.
 If you are breathless, take a break, alternate walking with running, or slow down.
 You can run up until you give birth as long as you do so safely and comfortably.
 If you experience any pain, urinary leakage, vaginal bleeding, pressure or heaviness in vagina, or a loss of balance, it’s time to scale back.
 The best thing you can do though is to work with a Pelvic Floor PT.